Subject 1A

 Outside movement.
 Rapid.
 Impossible.
 A shape skimming just beneath the treeline.

-Del slams the van into gear and you tear down the gravel road, fishtailing around corners as trees blur past.
+You slam the van into gear and tear down the gravel road, fishtailing around corners as trees blur past.
 Something slams against the back door once… twice…and then nothing.

 Eventually… only silence.